ruahvitulv/ruahvitulv.github.io/terms.md

 #### 5. Travel Insurance

-(A) It is your responsibility to have travel insurance to cover for any activity proposed in the yoga retreat that you book as well as potential losses, cancellations, illness or damage and risks.
+It is your responsibility to have travel insurance to cover for any activity proposed in the yoga retreat that you book as well as potential losses, cancellations, illness or damage and risks.

 #### 5.1 Your Health

-(A) It will be only your responsibility to consult a doctor with knowledge of yoga to verify that you are in good health for yoga and other physical activities that KPYI & RuaYoga book under your request. (e.g. mountain hiking, horse riding, aso.)
+(A) It will be your responsibility to consult a doctor to verify that you are in good health for yoga and other physical activities that KPYI & RuaYoga may book under your request. (e.g. mountain hiking, horse riding, aso.)

 (B) We request that you inform us if you have any health problems before booking your place in our yoga retreat.
 If you have health problems that may be affected by the activities of the yoga retreat, KPYI & RuaYoga reserve the right to advise not to participate in it, and could deny your participation to the yoga asana classes if we believe they may represent a risk to your physical health.

 (C) If you feel any discomfort, pain or injury during any of the activities of the yoga retreat, the activity must stop as soon as possible and you must contact a member of our staff.

 (D) Although KPYI, RuaYoga & Lucia Yoga (host) take all necessary measures to ensure high standards of health and safety, some of our retreats may be located in rural areas close to the wilderness, therefore we are not responsible for injuries suffered as a result of adventuring in the wild.

 (E) It shall be the responsibility of women who are over 12 and 28 weeks of gestation, to send a letter written by their doctor to confirm they are fit for travel and performing the activities we offer.
-It is better that those pregnant women who wish to attend the yoga retreat have practiced yoga before.
+It is recommended that those pregnant women who wish to attend the yoga retreat have practiced yoga before.

 #### 6. Passports, visas and health requirements